Staff Directory

 On first and 10 from the Texas 28-yard line, the game appeared to be over when a pass from Harrell was tipped and nearly intercepted by Blake Gideon, a pick that would have preserved a Texas victory.
 But the drop gave Harrell and the Red Raiders another chance.
 With eight seconds left in the game, he dropped back and hit All-American receiver Michael Crabtree near the right sideline at the 6-yard line with about three seconds left.
 Crabtree broke a tackle and stepped into the end zone with one second to play, giving the Red Raiders a 39-33 win and setting off a wild post-game celebration.

-Harrell was among the 18 college football greats and four former coaches named to the 2025 College Football Hall of Fame class.
-The induction ceremony will be on Dec.
-9 at the 67th NFF Annual Awards Dinner in Las Vegas.
+Harrell was among the 18 college football greats and four former coaches inducted into the College Football Hall of Fame at the NFF Annual Awards Dinner in Dec.
+2025.

 Over his three seasons leading Texas Tech's record-setting offense, Harrell torched opposing defenses for 15,793 passing yards over his Red Raider career.
 Harrell finished fourth in the 2008 Heisman Trophy voting, narrowly topping Tech receiver Michael Crabtree, who was fifth overall after a memorable season that saw the Red Raiders finish 11-1 in the regular season and rise to No. 2 in the national polls.